All Products

 Step 1: Enable GPU sharing for a node

 • If the file exists, run the nvidia-smi command.
-If an output is returned, the node is a Lingjun node.
-You can proceed to the next step.
+If the output is normal, the node is a Lingjun node and you can proceed to the next step.

 • If the file does not exist, the node is not a Lingjun node.
 You cannot enable GPU sharing for the node.
 To enable GPU sharing in this case, you need to create a Lingjun node.
 For more information, see Overview of Lingjun node pools.